Rome Fiumicino Airport: everything you need to know

 Europe’s sixth and the world’s 25th busiest airport is the largest aviation hub in Italy, and services more than 35 million passengers on an annual basis.
 One of the best things about the airport is the fact that it’s just a short ride away from the city centre, but its convenient location is not the only feature of Fiumicino that travellers seem to love.

-In addition to the varied selection of food and shopping both pre- and post-security, FCO offers a wide array of facilities to make your journey as comfortable as possible:
+The airport is refreshingly modern and in addition to the varied selection of food and shopping both pre- and post-security, FCO offers a wide array of facilities to make your journey as comfortable as possible:

 Usually, these areas are exclusive to business and first class passengers, but at FCO, economy passengers can either purchase a day pass or sign up for a membership program to enter the airport lounges.
 At Terminal 3, you’ll find I Mosaici, Le Anfore Business Class Lounge, and the Avia Lounge.
 There are also three Alitalia Lounges in Terminal 1 and two lounges in Terminal 3.
 Each offers their own amenities, from conference facilities to showers.
 Check out Sleeping in Airports for more details on each of the lounges.